Meet International SOS team at the 6th Indonesia International Geothermal Convention and Exhibition (IIGCE) 2018, Jakarta.

-International SOS become an official partner in The 10th Indonesia HR Summit (IHRS) 2018
+International SOS is an official medical partner in The 10th Indonesia HR Summit (IHRS) 2018, Nusa Dua, Bali.

 The term “Cardiovascular disease” covers a multitude of illnesses.
 Coronary artery disease is common; if left untreated, it could lead to a heart attack.

 There is an estimated 100 million cases of dengue fever each year with an increasing number of infected international travellers on the rise.
 As businesses continue to expand the urbanisation of previous rural areas, dengue has become a risk for employees working in tropical climates.

 Diphtheria is a serious, sometimes deadly, infection caused by Corynebacterium diphtheriae bacteria.
 These release a toxin into the body that causes a range of symptoms.
 Most cases of diphtheria occur in non-immunized or inadequately-immunized persons.

 Female travel safety has made international headlines, especially following a number of attacks in India.
 Today, there are more women travelling for business than ever before and organisations are looking for support and advice to help business travellers and expats stay protected; ensuring their work is uninterrupted.

 Good health is central to human happiness and well-being.
 It also makes an important contribution to business growth as a healthy workforce is more productive.

 Top 15 Health and Security Advice on Hajj from International SOS and Control Risks.

 Health and Security advice in advance of Hajj from International SOS and Control Risks